TheoAcker12/accessibility-content-testing/_episodes/formatting.md

 ## Color Contrast

-WAVE creates _Very low contrast_ errors when it finds text and background colors with insufficient contrast ratios.
+WAVE creates **Very low contrast** errors when it finds text and background colors with insufficient contrast ratios.
 This is convenient, but there are a few limitations.
 The idea of "trust, but verify" will be a theme as we continue testing.
-We will want to mark anything WAVE does not catch for manual testing if it like it has low contrast or is otherwise hard to read.

 <!--One comes from the fact that there are different contrast requirements for large text and normal text.
 Theoretically, WAVE takes text size into account, but it may sometimes treat normal text as large, which means it will accept a lower contrast ratio than it should.
 For another, WAVE cannot check all types of contrast.
 For example, if a background uses a gradient or an image instead of a single color, WAVE cannot determine if the text has sufficient contrast at every point.-->

 1. Go to the [sample page](https://accessibility.oucreate.com/samples/admin/pages/sample).
-2. Activate WAVE by clicking the WAVE icon in the browser extensions bar, or by clicking the Extensions (puzzle piece) icon and selecting _WAVE Evaluation Tool_.
+2. Activate WAVE by clicking the WAVE icon in the browser extensions bar, or by clicking the Extensions (puzzle piece) icon and selecting WAVE Evaluation Tool.
 3. In the WAVE sidebar that appears, go to the Contrast tab.

 There are several contrast errors.
 We can click on the icons to jump to the relevant section on the page.
 The icon associated with the error is also on the page itself.
 Hovering over this icon will outline the text with very low contrast.